bluepichu/dungeonkit-temp/README.md

 DungeonKit is a boilerplate of sorts for building Mystery Dungeon-style (that is, grid-based and turn-based) rougelike games with Javascript (via Node and Typescript).

+## What's with the `-temp` in the name?

+**This really isn't ready for public consumption.**  I want to do some refactoring and documentation before I try to package it as usable, but I also want to get some of the code out there now.

+Do keep in mind that the use of artwork from the Pokemon Mystery Dungeon games is mostly for testing/convenience purposes.
+I'm not claiming to have any rights to it; those remain with the creators of those games.

+## I'm looking for Toaster Wars.

+If you're looking for the Plaid CTF edition of Toaster Wars: Going Rogue, you can find that on the `plaid` branch.

+If you're looking for the PicoCTF edition of Toaster Wars, that isn't hosted here (that version of DK predates this repository).
+Bug me and I'll release it elsewhere.

 ## Documentation

 For documentation, check out the `doc` folder.